perezjprz19/FEM-profile-card-component-main/README.md

 - When I was building this project, I found that there was an inconsistency with the way the images were being accessed on Github vs. how they would be accessed locally.
 Basically, because I had created a new folder for all my styles, I would need to write the path as /images/something.svg and this would allow the image to be displayed locally as a background image.
 However, when launched through Git Pages, the images would not appear in the viewport.
 The way to resolve this was by writing the path this way: ../images/something.svg.
 Notice that there are two dots prior to accessing the image folder.

+- minmax() is to be used with Grid.

 ### Continued development